Mental Health Screenings

 Taking screening tests is one of the quickest and easiest ways to determine whether you are experiencing symptoms of a mental health condition.

-- But only 41 percent of them will receive services?
+- Only 41 percent receive services

-- About 10 percent of the American adult population will have a mood disorder, such as depression or bipolar?
+- About 10 percent of the American adult population will have a mood disorder, such as depression or bipolar

-- And 18 percent have an anxiety disorder, including post-traumatic stress disorder?
+- And 18 percent have an anxiety disorder, including post-traumatic stress disorder.

 - The Depression Screen is most appropriate for individuals who are feeling overwhelming sadness.